top of page

 Produced by NHBC and ZCD Architects

-This report underscores the connection between design, community spaces, and children's play for their development.
-Despite global trends in child-friendly urban planning, the UK faces increasing restrictions on outdoor play.
-The 2015 All-Party Parliamentary Group (APPG) report highlighted concerns and recommendations to promote play.
-This report supports APPG suggestions, using mapping and observational analysis to identify design factors impacting social space use.
+This report examines how design and community spaces affect children's play and development.
+While global trends favor child-friendly urban planning, the UK is limiting outdoor play.
+The 2015 All-Party Parliamentary Group (APPG) report raised concerns and suggested ways to promote play.
+Our report backs these suggestions, using maps and observations to study how design impacts social space use.

 2016